ART on FILE: Contemporary Architecture, Urban Design, and Public Art

 THE NETHERLANDS AND SCANDINAVIA

-In 2008, Chartier and Wilkinson documented contemporary architecture in Spain, focusing on new buildings and recent expansions in Barcelona and Madrid.
+In 2008, Chartier and Wilkinson photographed contemporary architecture in Spain, focusing on new buildings and recent expansions in Barcelona and Madrid.
 These included buildings designed by Jean Nouvel Architects, Enric Miralles and Benedetta Tagliabue, EMBT, Herzog & de Meuron, Josep Lluis Mateo, MAP Architects, Albert Viaplana and Helio Pinon, Richard Meier, Richard Rogers Partnership, Rafael Moneo, and more.